Online MBA in Business Intelligence

 - Communicate with managers to monitor the effectiveness of new changes

-The median annual wage of a management consultant was $83,610 in May 2018, per a report by the Bureau of Labor Statistics.
-The projections from 2016 to 2026 show a 14 percent increase in the field’s employment, which is faster than the occupational average.2
+A management consultant’s median annual wage was $83,610 in May 2018, per a report by the Bureau of Labor Statistics.
+The projections from 2016 to 2026 show a 14 percent increase in the field’s employment faster than the occupational average.

 Computer and Information Research Scientist